mohanmca/sample_client/Readme.md

 How play the words container, docker and Kubernetes together?

 Containers were nothing but basic namespace process level isolation inside Linux, it was initially implemented using c-groups by google.
-Docker provided higher level APIs and CLI and Provided a way of to pack everything required to run a process, later many other implementation were introduced, containers are now standardized and supported by default in Linux.
-Containers across the system should be co-ordinated for distributed systems, despite there were docker-swarm, mesos and kubernetes were competing in this space.
-K8S emerged as industry standard and supported by multiple cloud vendors.
+Docker provided higher level APIs and CLI and Provided a way to pack everything required to run a process, later many other implementations were introduced, containers are now standardized and supported by default in Linux.
+Containers across the system should be coordinated for distributed systems, despite the fact that there were docker-swarm, mesos and kubernetes were competing in that space.
+K8S emerged as an industry standard and supported by all the cloud vendors.
-    1. Two famous commercial vendor that supports hybrid implementations are RedHat OpenShift and Pivotal CloudFoundry
+    1. Two famous commercial vendors that supports hybrid implementations are RedHat OpenShift and Pivotal CloudFoundry
     1. Apache Mesos already died, and Docker swarm still being used rarely for local development setups